openshift-labs/learn-katacoda/middleware/middleware-quarkus/spring/07-deploy-and-test.md

 ## Congratulations!

-This step covered the deployment of a Quarkus application on OpenShift.
+This step covered the deployment of a Quarkus application on OpenShift using Spring compatibility APIs.
 To try out the native features, try the Getting Started tutorial.
 There is much more, and the integration with these environments has been tailored to make Quarkus applications execution very smooth.
-For instance, the health extension can be used for [health check](https://access.redhat.com/documentation/en-us/openshift_container_platform/3.11/html/developer_guide/dev-guide-application-health); the configuration support allows mounting the application configuration using [config maps](https://access.redhat.com/documentation/en-us/openshift_container_platform/3.11/html/developer_guide/dev-guide-configmaps), the metric extension produces data _scrape-able_ by [Prometheus](https://prometheus.io/) and so on.